Squarerootofpi/fh-research-public/research/john-poole.md

-2 well researched people in which a bunch of duplicates were generated: https://www.familysearch.org/tree/person/details/G9Q5-3P5 https://www.familysearch.org/tree/person/details/G9QG-2DY
+2 well researched people in which a bunch of duplicates seem to be similar to: https://www.familysearch.org/tree/person/details/G9Q5-3P5 https://www.familysearch.org/tree/person/details/G9QG-2DY